iugwuanyi/JS_metagenome-astrobio/README.md

 R code used to analyze data generated after processing metagenome sequences.
 The raw metagenome sequences and MAGs can be found in the NCBI SRA archive under Bioproject number XXXXXXXX.

-For questions please contact me
+For questions, please contact me.